ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 Primary systems do need implement all the bindings and profiles supported by the SAML 2.0 specification family.

 In the Swiss EPR the following bindings are required:
-- HTTP POST binding.
+- HTTP POST Binding.
-- HTTP Artifact binding.
+- HTTP Artifact Binding.
-- SAML SOAP binding.
+- SAML SOAP Binding.

 In the Swiss EPR the following profiles are required:
 - Web Browser SSO Profile.
 - Single Logout Profile.

 # Transaction